sachinpatel16/Barter_backend/User_Loyal.md

-# User Loyalty System API Documentation
+# Simple Voucher System API Documentation

 ## 📋 Overview

-The User Loyalty System provides comprehensive functionality for merchant-to-user loyalty programs.
-This system tracks user visits, automatically generates rewards, and manages reward expiry and usage.
+The Simple Voucher System provides basic functionality for merchant-to-user voucher management.
+This system tracks user visits and allows merchants to give store-specific vouchers that users can use at the same store.

 ## ✨ Key Features

-- **Visit Tracking**: Track user visits to merchants (physical, online, purchase, redemption)
+- **Simple Visit Tracking**: Track user visits to merchants
-- **Automatic Rewards**: Generate gift vouchers, points, discounts, or free items based on visit frequency
-- **Manual Rewards**: Merchants can give instant rewards without visit requirements
+- **Store-Specific Vouchers**: Merchants can give vouchers to users for their store only
+- **Voucher Management**: Create, use, and track vouchers
-- **Expiry Management**: Automatic expiry tracking for rewards
+- **Expiry Management**: Automatic expiry tracking for vouchers
-- **Cooldown Periods**: Prevent spam rewards with configurable cooldown periods
-- **Point Integration**: Seamless integration with wallet point system
+- **Basic Analytics**: Simple statistics for merchants

 ## 🏗️ System Architecture

 ### Models

-#### UserVisitTracking
+#### SimpleVisit

-Tracks user visits to merchants for loyalty program calculations.
+Tracks user visits to merchants for basic analytics.

 **Fields:**

 - `user`: Foreign key to ApplicationUser
 - `merchant`: Foreign key to MerchantProfile
 - `visit_date`: Date and time of visit
-- `visit_type`: Type of visit (physical, online, purchase, redemption)
-- `visit_notes`: Additional notes about the visit
+- `notes`: Optional merchant notes about the visit
-- `location`: Specific location details

-#### MerchantLoyaltyProgram
+#### StoreVoucher

-Merchant loyalty program configuration.
+Simple voucher model for store-specific vouchers.

 **Fields:**

+- `voucher_code`: Unique voucher code
+- `title`: Voucher title
+- `description`: Voucher description
-- `merchant`: One-to-one relationship with MerchantProfile
+- `merchant`: Foreign key to MerchantProfile (store-specific)
-- `is_active`: Whether the program is active
-- `visits_required`: Number of visits required for reward
-- `reward_type`: Type of reward (voucher, points, discount, free_item)
-- `cooldown_days`: Days to wait before next reward

-#### UserLoyaltyReward

-Tracks loyalty rewards given to users.

-**Fields:**

 - `user`: Foreign key to ApplicationUser
-- `merchant`: Foreign key to MerchantProfile
-- `reward_type`: Type of reward given
+- `discount_type`: Percentage or fixed amount
+- `discount_value`: Discount value
+- `max_discount_amount`: Maximum discount for percentage vouchers
-- `status`: Reward status (pending, active, used, expired, cancelled)
+- `status`: Voucher status (active, used, expired, cancelled)
-- `expiry_date`: When the reward expires
+- `expiry_date`: When the voucher expires
+- `used_at`: When the voucher was used
+- `used_amount`: Amount of discount applied

 ## 🚀 API Endpoints